Zenamine/docs/pages/cloud/vps/minecraft_server_on_vps/guide.en-ca.md

 ### The must have

-- Own [VPS]({ovh_www}/vps/){.external}. with 2 Gb of RAM minimum.
+- Own a [VPS]({ovh_www}/vps/){.external}. with 2 Gb of RAM minimum.
 - Download *minecraft_server.1.16.1.jar* via <https://www.minecraft.net/en-us/download/server/>.

 ## Instructions

 ### Step 1 : Prepare the server

-Nous allons préparer notre serveur VPS pour accueillir Minecraft.
-Si cela est possible, nous vous conseillons de réinstaller votre VPS via votre espace client (Ubuntu ou Debian sont conseillés).
-We will setup our VPS server to install Minecraft.
-If possible, please reinstall your VPS from your control panel (Ubuntu or Debian is recommanded).
+We will set up our VPS server to install Minecraft.
+If possible, please reinstall your VPS from your control panel (Ubuntu or Debian is recommended).

-Une fois le VPS installé, connectez-vous à votre VPS en SSH avec l’utilisateur principal root (administrateur), en utilisant un terminal.
-Mettez à jour la liste des paquets :
 Once the distribution is installed, connect to your VPS with SSH as root using a terminal.
 Update the packages:

 ```sh
 apt update
 ```

-Update the systeme:
+Update the system:

 ```sh
 apt full-upgrade
 ```

-Pour la suite de l'installation, certains paquets non présents par défaut sont nécessaires.
-Voici la commande :
-We will need to intall packages that are not present by default.
+We will need to install packages that are not present by default.
 Here is the command:

 ```sh
 apt install default-jre screen nano wget git
 ```

-To avoid vulnerabilities on your system, we will create a user named « minecraft ».
-This user will execute the minecraft process:
+To avoid vulnerabilities on your system, we will create a user named « minecraft.» This user will execute the minecraft process:

 ```sh
 adduser minecraft --disabled-login --disabled-password
 ```

-Several information are requested ; simply press `Enter`{.action} key to vaildate.
+Several information is requested ; simply press the `Enter`{.action} key to validate.

-The user is not created.
+The user is now created.
 Please note that no password was specified which is normal.
 This account is only accessible by SSH and will only be accessible through the root account.

-Il est temps de vous connecter à l'utilisateur « minecraft » user : :
 It is now time to connect to the « minecraft » user :

 ```sh
 su - minecraft
 ```

-Enfin, pour terminer la mise en place de l'environnement, nous allons créer un dossier nommé `server` dans le dossier personnel actuel :
-To complete the operating system setup, we will create a folder named `server`.
+To complete the operating system set up, we will create a folder named `server`.

 ```sh
 mkdir ~/server && cd ~/server